alexzhangs/aws-cfn-vpn/README.md

 AWS CloudFormation Stack for VPN services.

-This Repo use AWS CloudFormation to automate the deployment of several VPN services, and is trying to make the deployment as easier as possible.
+This Repo use AWS CloudFormation to automate the deployment of Shadowsocks and XL2TPD, and is trying to make the deployment as easier as possible.

-Additionally, it's also deploying [shadowsocks-manager](https://github.com/alexzhangs/shadowsocks-manager) which is a web based node and user management of Shadowsocks.
+Additionally, it's also deploying [shadowsocks-manager](https://github.com/alexzhangs/shadowsocks-manager) which is a web based Shadowsocks management tool for multi user and traffic statistics, support multi node, sync IPs to name.com.

 Below is the VPN services list:

 * Shadowsocks-libev, multi nodes with a center user management is supported by deploying this stack multi times.
-* XL2TPD, the user management is saperate from shadowsocks-manager.
+* XL2TPD, the user management is separate from shadowsocks-manager.

 This stack leverages several other repoes to achieve the work, below gives an overview of the inside dependency structure.
 All the internal